AnarchyFoxy/Note-App/README.md

-Save the provided Python code into a file named "note_app.py".

 Open a terminal or command prompt.

 Navigate to the directory where you saved the "note_app.py" file using the cd command.